domrout/python-twitter-wrapper/README.markdown

 A lighter twitter wrapper
 ======================

-A less "heavy" implementation of the Twitter API within Python.
-The network code is taken from python-twitter, though this project is significantly smaller.

-The calls allowed by the API are stated in a YAML file, which can be easily updated.

-This API also supports a slightly more natural syntax than many others.

-OAuth authentication is supported by default.
+A "pythonic" implication of the Twitter API designed to more closely match the semantics of the actual api documentation (https://dev.twitter.com/docs/api).
+Available calls are specified using YAML and loaded using reflection.

+This implementation is thousands of lines smaller than python-twitter and tweepy.
+It offers less "safety" and custom objects, but is easier to maintain - it should be trivial for users to add their own API calls if the specification provided goes out of date.

+Network code is taken from the python-twitter project, and OAuth authentication is supported (and required).
+Scripts are provided to assist with creating API tokens.

 This version does not yet contain utilities to make it easy to save your Twitter objects, and many POST methods are currently missing.
-It is currently not automatically tested.
+Unit tests have been provided for the ability to correctly load API specifications.

 Getting started
 ----------------------